cap-js/docs/java/developing-applications/building.md

 5. Perform `npm install` on the command line to get the `package-lock.json` created or updated.

-6. Finally, do a `mvn clean install' and verify that the installation of `@sap/cds-dk' is done with the new approach.
+6. Finally, do a `mvn clean install` and verify that the installation of `@sap/cds-dk` is done with the new approach.

 #### Maintaining cds-dk